 Incidence by district

-We calculated thecumulative district-wise incidence of dengue cases by taking the cumulative annual number of dengue cases of each district divided by the population of the district shown as - (The total number of dengue cases in a district in 2023) / Total number of populations of that district) *100.
-We then prepared a map ofofofofo Bangladesh suinguings district-wise incidence of dengue cases in 2023.
+We calculated the annual cumulative district-wise incidence of dengue cases by taking the cumulative annual number of dengue cases of each district divided by the population of the district shown as - (The total number of dengue cases in a district in 2023) / Total number of populations of that district) *1000.
+We then generated a map for Bangladesh showing using district-wise incidence of dengue cases in 2023.